saksham7685/Text2Speech/README.md

 ## Extending

 - Replace the helper models with your own trained models and load weights.
-- Add server-side TTS (e.g., edge-tts, Coqui TTS) if you need consistent voices across browsers.
 - Persist user presets in localStorage and add more controls (volume, pause/resume UI).
-- Containerize (Docker) or deploy behind a production server (gunicorn + reverse proxy).
+- Containerize (Docker) or deploy behind a production server.

----